-Entrance to these courses is conditional upon Engineering I being taken as the elective subject in the common first year and on transference to the Faculty of Applied Science before second year.
-The above courses lead to a B.Sc. (pass or honours) after four years full-time study, except Mining Engineering which awards a B.E. (pass or honours).
-Entrance can be made to the course in Mining Engineering after the second year of courses in Mechanical, Electrical and Civil Engineering without a loss in standing of subjects completed.
-The courses in Chemical Engineering and Mining Engineering have full professional recognition in Australia.
+Entrance to these courses, which are of four years' duration fulltime (pass or honours) and six years' duration part-time, is conditional upon Engineering I being taken as the elective subject in the common first year and on transference to the Faculty of Applied Science before second year.
+Full-time Engineering students may enter the Mining Engineering course after the second year of courses in Mechanical, Electrical or Civil Engineering without loss in standing of subjects completed.

-The Schools of Chemical Engineering, Chemical Technology and Metallurgy offer a six year part-time course leading to a B.Sc.
-(Tech.).
-Entrance to these courses can be made after the second stage part-time or the common full-time first year, and after the fourth stage part-time for Mining Engineering.
-In all cases the requirements for the degree B.Sc.
+Part-time engineering students may enter the courses offered by the Schools of Chemical Engineering, Chemical Technology and Metallurgy after the second stage part-time or the common fulltime first year.
+They may enter the Mining Engineering course after the fourth stage.
+In all cases the requirements for the degree of B.Sc.
 (Tech.) demand three years approved concurrent industrial training.

-The degree of B.Sc. (pass or honours) and the B.Sc.
-(Tech.) in Chemical Engineering and the B.E. (pass or honours) in Mining Engineering are recognised by the Institution of Engineers of Australia for exemption from the Associate Membership examinations.
+The degrees of B.E. (pass or honours) in Chemical Engineering and Mining Engineering are recognised by the Institution of Engineers of Australia for exemption from the Associate Membership examinations.